 Monday, 10 December 2012

 In late 2006, many years after that piano scarf project ended on such a sour note, my ex and I reconnected via the internet, and after a profuse apology from him, we soon got to be on the friendly terms we still enjoy six years later.
 In the spring of 2007, when I was shopping for a used piano on Craig's List, I asked him if he'd help me with my purchase by vetting pianos for me.
-He did, even sacrificing nearly a whole Saturday afternoon to go to South Etobicoke with me and assess the piano I eventually bought.
+He did, even spending one of his Saturday afternoons to go to South Etobicoke with me and assess the piano I eventually bought.

 In the fall of 2008 I knitted a pair of cashmere socks for a man I cared a lot about (we weren't going out, but had grown close and had what I believe are euphemistically called some "moments"), and sent them to him, along with some other things, as a surprise gift for Christmas.
 He wouldn't even open the box, and offered to return it, saying he felt it had "strings attached".
-I told him to keep it, telling him angrily that all I had ever expected in return was a thank you and some feedback as to what he thought of the contents.
 He did later apologize for his reaction, and added belated, cursory thanks for the gift, but never told me whether he'd opened the box or what he thought of the contents.
 For all I know he is still staring at it in paranoid suspicion, or just threw it in the dumpster.

 Knitting for others, like being in a relationship, requires an awareness of and a sensitivity to what the other person wants, but it's never a good idea to lose sight of what you want, to just do what the other person wants, or to put in too much effort and give too much of yourself to someone who won't even give you respect in return.
-Keeping these principles in mind won't guarantee that all my projects will turn out well or that I'll never get hurt, but it does mean I can count on feeling some pride and satisfaction in what I created, or that I'll at least be able to salvage something worthwhile from it.
-And while I might very well get left alone and with an unfinished project anyway, at least I won't feel I've betrayed myself, and I won't be left holding a piano scarf.
+Keeping these principles in mind won't guarantee that all my projects will turn out well or that I'll never get hurt, but it does mean I can count on feeling some pride and satisfaction in what I've done, and that I'll be able to salvage something from the situation.
+While I might very well get left alone and with an unfinished project anyway, at least I'll know I've done right and can put the experience and yarn gained to good use.
+And I won't be left holding a piano scarf.